Design and reflections on multi-tenancy in the Ameba Platform

 Cloudflare Tunnel

-I wrote this article while recalling the entire process of supporting multi-tenancy at Ameba.
-Looking back, my memory is hazy in many places, and the carefully written documentation at the time has saved me many times.
+I wrote this while recalling the entire process of implementing multi-tenancy support at Ameba.
+Looking back, my memory is hazy in many places, and I was saved many times by the detailed documentation I wrote at the time.

-This article is just one example from within CyberAgent, but we hope it will be of some use to you.
+This article is based on just one example from within CyberAgent, but I hope it will be helpful as a reference.